JunLongWong/autoemail/README.md

 # autoemail
 Automation of manual data entry task & sending of email with attached word document.

-file - "senderParticulars" is intentionally left out as it contains sensitive information.
+file - "senderParticulars" in "autoemail.py" is intentionally left out as it contains sensitive information.

 ## Specifications
 Python 3.9.0